 Can you still work if you have or have had hep C?

-In most professions there is no legal obligation to tell your employer that you have, or have had hep C. Only under special circumstances will you need to disclose this information – you can read our ‘Hep C in the Workplace’ page for more info.
+For most people there is no legal obligation to tell your employer that you have, or have had hep C. Only under special circumstances will you need to tell people this information.

 Who do you have to tell if you have or had hep C?